ggauravr/flightstream/packages/adapters/csv/README.md

 ## 📄 License

-Licensed under the Apache License, Version 2.0.
+Licensed under the MIT License.
 See [LICENSE](../../LICENSE) for details.

 ## 🆘 Support